rchitk23/Netflix-Clone/README.md

 This project is licensed under the [GPL License](./LICENSE) - see the LICENSE file for details.

-## Live Demo

-You can view the live demo of this project at [Netflix Clone](https://netflix-clone-eosin-tau.vercel.app).

 # Netflix Clone

 A simple Netflix clone built with HTML, CSS, and JavaScript.